Flotomate/product_docs/source/asset-management/manage-asset-details.rst

        who are allowed to view the CMDB. :ref:`Learn more <adding notes>`.

     l. **Agent Information**: Assets that have been discovered via an Agent have this tab.
-The tab shows important information about he Agent, for example Agent ID.
+The tab shows important information about the Agent, for example Agent ID.

+    m. **Users**: If the asset is a hardware asset (mainly a workstation), then the technician can view all the users of the asset.
+       The tab also has a search bar for the technician to search for a specific user.

+    n. **Financials**: Here a technician can view the asset cost of a hardware asset. :ref:`Learn more <Asset Financial>`.

 -  Section-E is the Display Pane where all the Properties, Components, relationships, editing options, adding options and other information